dzdydx/ave-pm/README.md

 |       └── preprocess_visual_feature/
 ```

 ## 🚀 Training & Evaluation

-We provide training and inference scripts for four baseline models evaluated on AVE-PM.
-You can use the following command to train or evaluate the models:
+We provide scripts for four baseline models.
+Run evaluations using:

 ```bash
 bash run.sh # Customize model and mode inside the script
 ```

-Edit run.sh to set the model name and training/evaluation options.
+Modify `run.sh` to select models and specify training/evaluation modes.

-**Note**: The `run.sh` script serves as a wrapper to configure the baseline model and specify whether to train or evaluate.
-You can customize its behavior by modifying the corresponding parameters in the corresponding scripts.
+**Note**: The `run.sh` script serves as a configuration wrapper.
+Adjust parameters in the corresponding scripts as needed.

 ### ✅ Pretrained Checkpoints

-You can download pretrained model checkpoints here:
+Available checkpoints:
  | Model | Checkpoint |
  | --- | --- |
  | AVEL | *(Coming Soon)* |